 You’ll want to stroll down Beacon, Marlborough, Commonwealth, Newbury, and Boylston streets.
 Stop in at Sonsie or the Bittersweet Shoppe on Newbury Street for lunch.

-You should also peak into Boston’s Trinity Church in Copley Square.
-It's Boston's oldest and most beautiful church.
+You should also peak into Boston’s Trinity Church in Copley Square (if it’s open).
+It’s Boston’s oldest and most beautiful church.
 It was built in the 1870s after the original building burned down in the Great Fire of 1872.

 End your day in Boston’s historic Beacon Hill neighborhood.
 It’s an extremely pretty and exclusive neighborhood of gaslit streets and brick sidewalks.